ou hear a lot of praise about Baker's Company stories, apparently

 Near Malibu".
 Joseph makes immortality seem like a whole lot of fun.

 Overall, these are entertaining stories.
-Mostly it is because of the characters, these
+Most of the fun is due to the characters, these stories

 do not present wild SF speculations, a sense of wonder or aliens.
 Everything takes place on earth, among humans

 (or proto-humans).
 The time travel aspect is a plot device, Baker doesn't offer much in how it works, or the